 - In the Negotiation Properties area, configure these options. - Retry negotiation after x seconds Set how long (in seconds) the ISAKMP server will wait for a response to its request to an authenticator before resending the packet. - Maximum negotiation attempts Set how many times the server will attempt to resend a packet if no response is received. - d Click OK to close the Advanced XAUTH Options window. - 2 Save the changes.

-Configure certificate or CA information on page 481 Authenticator configuration on page 99
+Configure certificate or CA information on page 483 Authenticator configuration on page 99 VPN (virtual private networks) Create VPN policy

 Maintenance